-Whether you are a content creator, or a video producer, or even just stream videos online.
+Whether you are a content creator, a video producer, or even just stream videos online.
 You’d have come across the term video resolution several times.

 The resolution of a video or an image basically tells you the quality of a video and determines how clear a particular video is.
-A higher resolution video would have crisper and clearer images, as there are more pixels.
-Ultimately giving you a better video quality.
+A higher-resolution video would have crisper and clearer images, as there are more pixels.
+Ultimately giving you better video quality.

 We will explain what a video resolution is, why it is important, and also discuss its various types to make you understand the difference between aspect ratios.

 What is Video Resolution?

 Video Resolution in essence is the total number of pixels in a given video frame rate.
 The higher the number of pixels in a given frame, the better the quality of the video.

 Every digital video has a predefined resolution, and that measurement of height and width is represented in the form of pixels.

-Let’s look at the below image that demonstrates different resolutions
+Let’s look at the below image which demonstrates different resolutions

 So, when a video is said to have a resolution of 3840×2160 pixels, it essentially means the video has a width of 3840 pixels and a height of 2160 pixels.